aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

 .. note::

-    There are a number of high-level APIs in various languages to access Odoo systems without *explicitly* going through XML-RPC or JSON-RPC, such as:
+    There are a number of high-level APIs in various languages to access ERP systems without *explicitly* going through XML-RPC or JSON-RPC, such as:

     * https://github.com/akretion/ooor